serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 >
 > Our table name is *Movie* so it is also a valid and fine C# identifier, so let's leave *Movie* as the entity identifier.
 Our entity class will be named *MovieRow*.
 >
 > This name is also used in other class names.
-For example our page controller will be named *MovieController*.
+For example our page controller will be named *MoviePage*.
 > It also determines the page url, in this sample our editing page will be at URL */MovieDB/Movie*.
 >
 > #### Please Note!